Come Ride Horses in Kentucky!

 Spicey

-bay Thoroughbred mare
+Thoroughbred mare

-Spicey is a 2019 Thoroughbred mare
+Spicey is a full Thoroughbred

-Inspire Greatness, a four-year-old Thoroughbred mare Carolyn has renamed Spicey Chicken Nugget came from Maryland through a rescue called Second Stride located near Louisville.
 Despite being both young and a Thoroughbred, the 16.2 hh bright bay is extremely calm and quiet.
 She is a friendly, kind and thoughtful horse who moves big.
 A minor break in her fetlock kept her off the track, although she is fully healed and cleared to jump up to three feet.

 We cannot recommend Second Stride any more highly.
 Horses come to them from Thoroughbred tracks all over the country.
 They are honest and upfront about all their horses, have vaccinated, wormed, brought them up to weight (in most cases), share X-rays of old injuries, tell potential adopters what riding ability and activities the horse is best suited for, and answer any questions you ask.
+If you are looking for a great horse, give them a call.